srikanthmekala500/DSA-in-JavaScript/pharamas.md

 - Environmental conditions (e.g., temperature, humidity) exceeding acceptable limits in cleanroom or storage areas.

 **Action:** Deviations require a formal investigation to identify the cause and assess the impact on product quality or patient safety.
 Corrective and preventive actions (CAPAs) are typically required to prevent future deviations.

+**Incidents** are unexpected events with no direct quality impact.

+**Deviations** are more serious, involving departures from approved processes that could affect quality or compliance.

+**What Are the Different Types of Deviation ?**
+   - In general, your organization will encounter two types of deviations:

+- Planned Deviations
+- Unplanned Deviations

+**1.Planned Deviations:**

+ - Planned deviations refer to pre-approved and intentional deviations from standard procedures or processes.

+- These deviations are **planned and justified in advance, serving various purposes, such as process improvement, method validation, and temporary process changes**.

+**Some examples of planned deviations include:**

+- Implementing a temporary manufacturing process change to test and validate potential efficiency improvements.

+- Using an alternative raw material as part of a trial to assess its suitability without affecting product quality.

+- Temporarily adopting an alternative testing method to validate its accuracy and reliability compared to the standard method

+**2.Unplanned Deviations:**

+- Unplanned deviations refer to a departure from approved procedures without prior notice or intention.

+- Various factors, such as equipment malfunction, employee error, environmental events, or others, can cause them.

+- Unplanned deviations can significantly impact product quality and safety, and such deviations should be investigated promptly to identify the root cause and prevent them from happening again.

+**Some examples of unplanned deviations include:**

+- The sudden breakdown of manufacturing equipment leads to deviations from standard operating conditions and affects product quality.

+- Deviations are caused by unforeseen events like power outages, extreme weather conditions, or natural disasters that disrupt manufacturing.

+- Accidental introduction of foreign materials into the production process, leading to material contamination and deviation from product specifications.